Lorp/fit-to-width/README.md

 Each of these can be specified simply, just using a string.
 To use font-stretch, then letter-spacing, the `operations` parameter is `["font-stretch", "letter-spacing"]`.
 Each method can also be specified with various other parameters: min, max, maxDiff, maxIterations, axes.

 #### `font-stretch` [binary search]
-This ftw_fit() method uses CSS `font-stretch`, which is expected to be the standard method of adjusting width in variable fonts.
+This ftw_fit() method ideally would use CSS `font-stretch`, which is specified as the standard method of adjusting width in variable fonts.
 Browsers implementing the property inherit just the `wdth` axis setting, so weight applied using other CSS will also be respected.

 There are two significant disadvantages in using CSS font-stretch now, however:

 1. Although CSS `font-stretch` is working in Safari it is not supported in Chrome (2018-06), so cross-platform code must use CSS `font-variation-settings`.
 The `font-variation-settings:wdth` method is implemented in ftw_fit() for this purpose.

 2. CSS font-stretch uses % units, where 100% is normal width, 50% is a notional half-width, and 200% is a notional double width font.
 According to the [OpenType specification](https://docs.microsoft.com/en-us/typography/opentype/spec/dvaraxistag_wdth), these values are supposed to come directly from `wdth` axis coordinates.
 Unfortunately, many existing variable fonts use `wdth` axis values which do not make sense as percentages; the range 0 to 1000 is common, and negative values are also seen.
 Such non-compliant values are not handled well by browsers.
-Default min and max are 0.00001 and 32767.99998.
+Default min and max for ftw_fit() are 0.00001 and 32767.99998.
 Note that values of `font-stretch` <= 0 are invalid.

 #### `font-variation-settings:wdth` [binary search]